Peripheral neuropathy is a type of nerve damage that occurs in the body’s extremities. Diabetes or chemotherapy treatments for cancer often cause it.

-There is no such thing as the “best neuropathy gloves”.
-In fact, neuropathy and its symptoms vary so much depending on the individual and the extent of nerve damage that relief solutions are very diverse.
+There is no such thing as the “best neuropathy gloves.”
+Neuropathy and its symptoms vary so much depending on the individual and the extent of nerve damage that relief solutions are very diverse.

-While some people find relief in compression therapy, others don’t and find cold or heat therapies to be much more efficient.
+While some people find relief in compression therapy, others don’t and find cold or heat treatments much more efficient.
 Here’s a selection of 5 great therapeutic gloves that may help with neuropathy pain.

 Warning: whether caused by chemotherapy or diabetes, peripheral neuropathy is a serious condition that could lead to severe health complications.
 Always ask for your doctor’s advice before using gloves for neuropathy in the hands.

 Copper Compression Gloves are recommended for chronic pain in the hands caused by arthritis, inflammation, carpal tunnel syndrome, neuropathy, and nerve damage.